 Streaming feature layers connect to an ArcGIS server Stream Service using HTML5 WebSockets.
 WebSockets are a new feature of HTML5.
 Most modern browsers support WebSockets; however, they are not supported by all versions of browsers, such as Internet Explorer 8 or 9.
 For more information about WebSockets and to test if a browser supports WebSockets, visit WebSocket.org.

-ArcGIS GeoEvent Extension for Server is required to publish stream services.
+ArcGIS GeoEvent Server is required to publish stream services.

 Configuring the Stream widget